neonmik/Wave-Machine-Firmware/README.md

 - Long button functions (Pages/Shift, LFO/?, Arp/?, Preset/Save) - implemented, but not chosen functions yet.

 - Start-up settings (MIDI channel, other funtions?)

-- Multicore support (probably hadware functions on one side, oscillators on another)

 - Firmware upgrade procedure (hold reset button and connect to PC/Mac, drag and drop firmware) - Need to have a different name come up